ShaotingZhang/data_science_coding_samples/README.md

 # data science coding samples

-Two Small projects
+Customize implement two classification algorithms of convolutional neural network and decision tree with adaboosting.

 ## About the projects

 Two python file is in the src folder.
-One is to classify the dogs and cats.
-Another one is classify the mushrooms with adaboosting.
+One is to classify the dogs and cats using convolutionall neural network.
+The input is images with labels -- dog or cat.
+Another one is to classify the mushrooms using decision tree with adaboosting.
+The input is mushrooms with features and labels -- the quality of mushrooms is good or not.

 ## How to Run